Lava Custard Mooncakes

 Pouring the filling into the mold

-• Making the custard filling: Combine 180g cream, 200g whole egg, 160g salted egg yolks, 120g condensed milk, 40g cornstarch, 20g butter, 20g sugar, and 20g coconut milk powder.
+• Making the custard filling: Combine 180g cream, 200g whole egg, 160g salted egg yolks, 120g condensed milk, 40g cornstarch, 20g sugar, and 20g coconut milk powder.
 Mix well and strain.
 Heat the mixture in a pot.

 Heating the custard filling